 • New crosswalk and curb cuts - Brotherton & Pillars/Fielding.
 Approved & going through final design.

-Oakley 2020/2021 Projects (Approved, awaiting design & installation):
+Oakley 2020/2021 Projects (Approved, Installed):

 • Madison @ Flaggs USA - new raised crosswalk and signage - installation underway.
 Zebra striping and warning signs to be done soon.